BonsaiAI/bonsaiai.github.io/source/includes/inkling_reference/_schema.html.md

 ### How do I use it?

-A sample schema declaration and use:
+A sample schema declaration and use is shown to the right.

 ```inkling
 schema MySchema                   # declare